 Amplify has a minimal number of plugins as compared to Serverless Framework, but the Amplify CLI provides a way to create our own plugins using the command below:

 In terms of plugins, the Serverless Framework is again far ahead of Amplify.

 Amplify provides a way to implement CI/CD of your full-stack application through the Amplify Console.
 We can associate our Amplify application repository with Amplify Console.
-It is pretty easy and straightforward to set up.
+It is pretty straightforward to set up.
 But in my experience, CI/CD was a hit or a miss.
-Some of the time I came across some weird issues.
+Some of the time, I came across some weird issues.
 But when it works, everything is flawless.

-In the case of Serverless Framework, we can implement CI/CD for the back end using AWS CodeBuild, CodeDeploy and CodePipeline.
+In Serverless Framework, we can implement CI/CD for the back end using AWS CodeBuild, CodeDeploy, and CodePipeline.
 We can add the necessary CloudFormation to the serverless.yml to create the deployment pipeline in AWS.

 Even though Amplify has its own issues, it provides CI/CD for the full stack of our application, which is not the case with the Serverless Framework.
 So I feel it provides a more complete CI/CD solution than the one offered by Serverless Framework.

 Serverless Framework is a more established framework than Amplify.
-It has the upper hand in terms of the different AWS services it provides, local testing, community support and plugin availability.
+It has the upper hand regarding the different AWS services it provides, local testing, community support, and plugin availability.

-Amplify on the other hand provides an easy to develop and deploy CLI and a more complete CI/CD solution than Serverless Framework.
-It is still a very good option to try out.
-In terms of the services supported, I’m sure that they will add more in the coming months.
-Also, the community support will only increase as more developers jump on the bandwagon.
+On the other hand, Amplify provides an easy-to-develop and deploy CLI and a more complete CI/CD solution than Serverless Framework.
+It is still an excellent option to try out.
+I’m sure that they will add more in the coming months in terms of the services supported.
+Also, community support will only increase as more developers jump on the bandwagon.